mviereck/microscopy-tools/README.md

  - Image preprocessing with imagemagick to enhance contrast and sharpiness.
  - Image alignment with ffmpeg/[vidstab](https://github.com/georgmartius/vid.stab).
  - Multiple combinings of stackshot images with enfuse.
 Further combining of results with imagemagick.
+ - Targets to generate overall sharp images and animated videos of focus stackshots.

 Expects a folder `stackshot` containing the source images. `stackshot` should be in an empty parent folder.
 The images in `stackshot` won't be changed.